zyueinfosec/starter-hugo-research-group/content/contact/index.md

     content:
       title: Contact
       text: |-
-        Multiple fully-funded CS Ph.D. positions are available in my group at Drexel University in the area of Computer Security and Privacy with an emphasis on the human factors.
-Some of the research focuses on e-crime, threat intelligence, underground economies, Internet fraud, and web security.
+        Multiple fully-funded CS Ph.D. positions are available in our group at Drexel University in the area of Computer Security and Privacy with an emphasis on the human factors.
+Some of the research focuses on e-crime, threat intelligence, underground economies, Internet fraud, program analysis, IoT security, mobile security and web security.
-      email: zs384@drexel.edu
+      email: zs384@drexel.edu,yz899@drexel.edu
       phone: 215-895-6237
       address:
         street: 3675 Market Street